snwh/ubuntu-post-install/README.md

     bash ubuntu-post-install-script.sh

-By adding the path of the script to your .bashrc you can run it anytime from a terminal

-	export PATH=${PATH}:$HOME/<path-to-ubuntu-post-install-script>/

 ##About:

 This project provides a simple set of bash scripts for simplifying the setup of a fresh system installation by installing your favourite applications, setting up system configurations, etc.